Did you know that...

 amount

-Total value of the invoice to be collected, is the sum of amountWithTax, amountWithoutTax, Tax, service and tip.
+Total value to be charged, must be equal to the sum of all individual amounts ( amountWithoutTax, amountWithTax, Tax, service and tip ).

 Int